youtype/boto3_stubs_docs/mypy_boto3_sns/client.md

 ### create_sms_sandbox_phone_number

-Adds a destination phone number to an AWS account in the SMS sandbox and sends a one-time password (OTP) to that phone number.
+Adds a destination phone number to an account in the SMS sandbox and sends a one-time password (OTP) to that phone number.

 Type annotations for `boto3.client("sns").create_sms_sandbox_phone_number` method.